Scapegoat Counseling & Therapy

 - Do you struggle with self doubt, low self esteem, find it hard to achieve your potential, or have difficulty trusting intimate partners?

-If you answered Yes to these questions, then you may be the family scapegoat
+If you answered Yes to these questions, then you may be the scapegoat of a narcissistic family

 Scapegoating is a form of bullying that causes injury to a young person’s emerging sense of self identity.
 Young people who are targeted in this way often grow up into adults who feel chronically flawed, inadequate or – at worst – ashamed.
 At the same time they may feel intense anger at the unfair treatment they’ve had to endure.